fsemiz/Introduction-To-Data-Structures/IntroductionToDataStructures-Part-II.md

 With direct addressing, an element with key k is stored in slot k.
 With hashing, this element is stored in slot h(k); that is, we use a hash function h to compute the slot from the key k.
 Here, h maps the universe U of keys into the slots of a hash table T=[0.. m-1].

 *Direct Access Table (timing always good, space terrible) vs. Hash Table (timing good on average, space always good).*

+Although searching for an element in a hash table can take as long as searching for an element in a linked list—O(n) time in the worst case—in practice, hashing performs extremely well.

+    Under reasonable assumptions, the average time to search for an element in a hash table is O(1).

 **Hash Function:**